-Round specific variables are provided that indicate which TRICARE plan the respondent was covered by for each round of 2002.
-These variables indicate whether the person was covered by TRICARE Standard (TRIST31/42/02X), TRICARE Prime (TRIPR31/42/02X), TRICARE Extra (TRIEX31/42/02X) and TRICARE For Life (TRILI42/02X).
-TRICARE For Life was added as an option to the health insurance section of the questionnaire in Round 2 of Panel 7 and Round 4 of Panel 6.
-Therefore, for FY 2002 only, whether the person was covered by TRICARE For Life in Round 1 of Panel 7 and Round 3 of Panel 6 (TRILI31X) will not be indicated.
-It should be noted that the TRICARE Plan information was elicited from a pick-list, code all that apply, question that asked which type of TRICARE plan(s) covered people in the household.
+Round specific variables are provided that indicate which TRICARE plan the respondent was covered by for each round of 2004.
+These variables indicate whether the person was covered by TRICARE Standard (TRIST31/42/04X), TRICARE Prime (TRIPR31/42/04X), TRICARE Extra (TRIEX31/42/04X) and TRICARE for Life (TRILI31/42/04X).
+It should be noted that the TRICARE Plan information was elicited from a pick-list, code all that apply, question that asked which type of TRICARE plan the person obtained.
 It should also be noted that the TRICARE plan question was asked at the RU-level, that is, if any person in the RU reported coverage under TRICARE, a follow-up question was asked to determine which TRICARE plan anyone in the RU was covered by.
-Therefore, in the small percentage of cases where an RU picked more than one TRICARE plan, it is not possible to assign a particular plan to a particular person in the household.
 After indicating the specific TRICARE plan or plans for the RU, a second question was asked to determine who in the RU was covered by TRICARE.
-In each round, each TRICARE plan variable has five possible values:
+In each round, each TRICARE Plan variable has five possible values: